Intertax

 NATIONAL TAX JOURNAL, published by the esteemed University of Chicago Press, is a premier scholarly journal dedicated to advancing the field of taxation through rigorous research and analysis.
 With an ISSN of 0028-0283 and an E-ISSN of 1944-7477, it has been a beacon of knowledge since its inception, covering a broad range of topics crucial to taxation policy, tax administration, and economic impacts.
 The journal is recognized for its significant contributions to the fields of Accounting, Economics, and Finance, boasting a Q1 ranking in all three categories as of 2023.
 Its distinctive role is underscored by its position within the 61st percentile for Economics and Econometrics and Finance, making it a vital resource for researchers, professionals, and students alike.
 Though not open access, the depth and relevance of the research published in the NATIONAL TAX JOURNAL are indispensable for those dedicated to understanding and improving tax systems worldwide.
 Engaging with this journal promises valuable insights that are critical for informed decision-making in taxation and public policy.

-Exploring the intersection of tax, law, and education.
+Exploring the intersection of economics and political science.

 Journal of International Accounting Auditing and Taxation